Kreswell/kreswell.github.io/_posts/Spin.md

 I like to think of spin as a sort of "directionality" or "pointedness."
 Spin ½ particles, like electrons, have two orientations: up and down.
 Spin 1 particles, like photons, can either be horizontal or vertical.
 But here's the weird thing: If you pick a random direction, call that "up," then measure the spin of an electron ([using magnetic fields](https://en.wikipedia.org/wiki/Stern%E2%80%93Gerlach_experiment)), it will always be either spin up or spin down!
 You'll never see it "spin sideways" to your detector, even if you change the orientation of the detector.

-What does this have to do with
+What does this have to do with classifying particles?
+Well, spin always comes in multiples of ½, and particles with integer spin ($0,1,2,3,\dots$) interact with each other very differently than parciles with half

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTQxMTIzNTgsLTUxMjA0NDc3OCwtMT
+eyJoaXN0b3J5IjpbMzM2ODE3MDg3LC01MTIwNDQ3NzgsLTE1Nz
-U3ODA5MjY3MSwxNjM4NjY5NjM4LC0xMDcwMjI2MzAxLC0yMDU5
+gwOTI2NzEsMTYzODY2OTYzOCwtMTA3MDIyNjMwMSwtMjA1OTg4
-ODg4OTAzLC0xNDE2NDM0NDc4LC0xNjI1MjYxODAzLC0yNjk2Mj
+ODkwMywtMTQxNjQzNDQ3OCwtMTYyNTI2MTgwMywtMjY5NjIyNT
-I1MjhdfQ==
+I4XX0=
 -->